-Criteria: Minn.
-Stat. § 118A.03 states, in part, "[a]ny collateral pledged shall be accompanied by a written assignment to the government entity from the financial institution.
+Criteria: As stated in Minn.
+Stat. § 118A.03, in part, "[a]ny collateral pledged shall be accompanied by a written assignment to the government entity from the financial institution.
 The written assignment shall recite that, upon default, the financial institution shall release to the government entity on demand, free of exchange or any other charges, the collateral pledged."

 Condition: The County could not provide documentation to verify the language pertaining to pledged collateral required by Minn.
-Stat. § 118A.03 was included in the original pledge agreements for 12 of the 19 securities pledged as collateral by Security Bank & Trust, and for all of the 15 securities pledged as collateral by First Minnesota Bank as of December 31, 2017.
+Stat. § 118A.03 was included in the original pledge agreements for 14 of the 19 securities pledged as collateral by First Minnesota Bank as of December 31, 2018.
+Agreements with the required wording were found for all of the securities pledged as collateral by Security Bank and Trust.